 Watermelon doesn’t just contain good vitamins, it’s also full of water, which is important when you expose your body to the sun.
 Water helps hydrate your skin, protecting it from the sun’s heat.
 The B vitamins found in watermelon also boost your skin’s ability to tan.

-Carrots and Other Vegetables
+Carrots and other vegetables

-Raw carrots, which are high in carotene, offer the best benefit to get a beautiful tan.
-The beta carotene content in carrots is converted to vitamin A all over the body, which defends the skin against sunburns and supplies the nutrients to protect you.
+Raw carrots, which are high in carotene, are a great vegetable to eat if you want to get a beautiful tan.
+The beta carotene content in carrots turns into vitamin A all over the body, which defends the skin against sunburns and supplies the nutrients your body needs to protect you.

-The grilling process keeps the meat lean, and olive oil and other monounsaturated fats, which contain revitalizers and regenerators when they are rubbed directly on the skin, can help your skin from inside, by keeping it properly hydrated and healthy.
-When you grill food, stay away from citrus, parsley, and watercress because you could undo your efforts to tan your skin.
+The grilling process keeps them lean, and olive oil and other monounsaturated fats, which have revitalizing properties when rubbed directly on the skin, can help your skin from the inside, keeping it properly hydrated and healthy.
+But stay away from citrus, parsley, and watercress because you could undo your efforts to tan your skin.